Gajendragad

 Gajendragad (also called Gajendragada) is a Town Municipal Council city in Gadag district, Karnataka, India, with population of 32,359 as of 2011 Census data.
 It has an average elevation of 643 metres (2109 feet).
-It is about 55 kilometers from the district head quarters Gadag, 110 kilometers from Hubli, 200 kilometers from Belgaum, and 450 kilometers from state capital Bangalore.
-The name Gajendragad is a combination of Elephant and a fort.
-Local people generally call it as Gada.
+It is about 55 kilometers from the district headquarters Gadag, 110 kilometers from Hubli, 200 kilometers from Belgaum, and 450 kilometers from state capital Bangalore.
+The name Gajendragad is derives from the Sanskrit words for elephant (gaja) and a fort.
+Local people generally call it Gada.
 Gajendragad is a pilgrimage destination due to its Kalakaleshwara temple.